 Leo’s Bagels

-Bagels are a New York Speciality and in Leo’s you’ll find the perfect Lower Manhattan bagel breakfast.
+New York bagels are a speciality and in Leo’s you’ll find the perfect Lower Manhattan bagel breakfast.
 The line is always long here so arrive early to beat the hungry finance workers.
 Check out the menu here.

 Underground Pizza

-Underground Pizza is a great refueling spot on your Lower Manhattan itinerary.
-This is where you can get the traditional New York City pizza slice.
+Underground Pizza is a great refueling spot for a quick and easy traditional New York City pizza slice.
 The staff are always super friendly and we love the hidden gem hole-in-the-wall feel with no frills.
-You can check out the menu here.
+Check out the menu here.

 Fraunces Tavern